-These case and current event briefs were composed by the students in the Fall 2020 semester of Wildlife Law at Michigan State University College of Law.
-The course is taught by Carol Frampton, Chief of Legal Services for the National Wild Turkey Federation (NWTF), assisted by Shelby DeVuyst, Assistant Director of the Center for Conservation Excellence (CCE), housed at the NWTF.
+These case and current event briefs were composed by the students in the Fall 2020 semester of Wildlife Law at Michigan State University College of Law, taught by Carol Frampton, Chief of Legal Services for the National Wild Turkey Federation (NWTF), assisted by Shelby DeVuyst, Assistant Director of the Center for Conservation Excellence (CCE), housed at the NWTF.

 The Wildlife Law Call is assembled and distributed by the CCE, with the support of the Association of Fish & Wildlife Agencies (AFWA).
-This newsletter does not report every recent case or issue, but we hope you will find these briefs, selected from recent fish-and wildlife-related decisions and emerging issues, interesting and informative.
+This publication was produced in part with funds from the Multi-State Conservation Grant numbered F20AP00168 through the Wildlife and Sport Fish Restoration (WSFR) Program of the U.S. Fish and Wildlife Service.
+This newsletter does not report every recent case or issue, but we hope you will find these briefs, selected from recent fish- and wildlife-related decisions and emerging issues, interesting and informative.